10 Market Research Tools You Should Be Using

 If the eyes are the window to the soul, Google Keywords are the window to the web.
 This Google tool (Toogle?) shows you the volume of keyword searches, how competitive those keywords are, and how keywords are related to each other.
 If you want to learn about the mental associations that consumers have between products, concepts, and events you can easily find it here.
 To start you will need to create a free AdWords account.

 The sample-size calculator from Qualtrics helps you determine your ideal sample size in seconds.
-Just input in the confidence level, population size, margin of error, and the right sample size is calculated for you.
+Just input the confidence level, population size, margin of error, and the right sample size is calculated for you.

 Social Mention is a real-time search platform that coaches you up on what’s trending in the world of social media.
 It aggregates user-generated content from across the universe into one single feed of information.
 You can see aggregated data from over 80 social media properties based on “strength”, or the likelihood that a brand is being discussed.